nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The command is parsed in AddressBookParser.

-Step 4. `EditTutorCommandParser` is created, and constructs an `EditPersonDescriptor` which describes the edited `Person`.
+Step 4. `EditTutorCommandParser` is created, and constructs an `EditPersonDescriptor` which describes the edited `Person` (omitted in sequence diagram below for brevity).
 An `EditTutorCommand` object is then constructed with this `EditPersonDescriptor` and the specified tutor index.

 Step 5.
 The `EditTutorCommand` object gets the specified person from the current filtered person list using the tutor index.